-Museum curators never let you get away with that excuse.
-They expect you to speak articulately about the work in a way that gives them reason to show and acquire your art.
+Curators expect you to speak articulately about the work in a way that gives them reason to show and acquire your art.

 They also expect you to meet their donors and collectors in the community and to represent yourself well in the process.
 This requires practice.
 Start practicing now.